voschezang/coding-handbook/goals-planning-strategy.md

 This is especially useful w.r.t technical work that is not visible to end users.
 Although it is valuable, it can be easily be postponed without affecting promises to stakeholders.

-### Template 1: Awareness
+### Template 1: Signals & Underlying Problems

 Awareness of the current landscape is a prerequisite of planning.
 This template focusses on understanding a complex landscape.
 It's based on the [scientific method](https://en.wikipedia.org/wiki/Scientific_method).

-Observe *signals.*
+It results in two lists: signals and problems.

+**Workflow**

+1. Observe **signals**.
+Which problems are clearly visible.
+E.g. red flags, pain points or obstacles.
+2. Determine the **underlying problems**.
+Do this based on hypotheses.
-- Which problems are clearly visible.
-What is causing these?
-Why haven't these been solved before?
+    1. What is causing these signals?
+Why haven't they been addressed before?
-- Collect data if necessary.
+    2. Collect data if necessary.

-Define hypotheses.

-- How can each problem be addressed.
-What would be the outcome of an initiative?
+Based on this, it is possible to:

-Define experiments to validate hypotheses.
+- Define experiments to verify hypotheses.
+- Choose initiatives that address these problems.

 Review & report in order to maximize learning.